Incarnation vs. Omnipresence

 NOTE: We say it, but then we cannot really explain (truthfully) how or what makes it TRUE.

-If the fullness of God was ALL in Jesus on earth and they were literally looking at God, as we claim (God in his human body), then we have to explain how God could be in Heaven in such a way that the meanings of these scriptures do not contradict themselves?
-Especially since Jesus said, (if he was telling the truth), that his father (God) was in heaven (Matthew 5:45, 48).
+If the fullness of God was ALL in Jesus on earth and they were literally looking at God, as we claim (God in his human body), then we must explain how God could be in Heaven in such a way that the meanings of these scriptures do not contradict themselves, especially since Jesus said, (if he was telling the truth), that his father (God) was in heaven (Matthew 5:45, 48).
 We make this somewhat unfounded claim based on several misinterpreted verses (Hebrews 1:3, Colossians 2:9).

 God Created Man On Earth,

 It is worth mentioning, while we are on this omnipresence topic, just as a reminder, that God does not have to be everywhere “physically” to know and control everything everywhere.
 To the contrary, God’s primary place of residence is in Heaven (His dwelling place 1Ki 8:39, 1Ki 8:43, 1Ki 8:49; 2Ch 6:21; Psa 33:13-14, Psa 113:5-6, Psa 123:1) and that is made clear throughout the Old and New Testament writings (Psa 11:4; Ecc 5:2; Dan 2:28; Mat 5:16, 45, 48, 6:1, 9, 7:11, 21, 10:32-33, 12:50, 16:17, 18:10, 14, 19, 22:30; Mark 11:25-26; Luke 11:2)